oskarflygare/quartz/content/sources/scientific-publications/cuijpers2013a.md

 ---
 alias:
   - The effects of psychotherapy for adult depression on suicidality and hopelessness
 created: 2023-05-16
-updated: 2023-08-31
+updated: 2023-09-01
 ---

-# The effects of psychotherapy for adult depression on suicidality and hopelessness: A systematic review and meta-analysis

 - Type : #article
 - Date read: 2023-05-16
 - Bibtex: @cuijpers2013a